rohit-db/dais-2025/mosaic-ai/agent-bricks/README.md

 - Routing queries to appropriate specialized agents
 - Combining structured data (customer plans, usage) with unstructured data (support tickets, documentation)
 - Multi-step queries like checking a customer's plan, data usage, and suggesting solutions for speed issues

-## Best Practices
-- **Clear Task Definition**: Start with a clear, natural language description of what you want the agent to accomplish
-- **Strategic Feedback**: Provide high-level guidance on quality through natural language feedback
-- **Evaluation Focus**: Trust the automatic evaluation framework to measure progress
-- **Cost-Quality Balance**: Choose between cost-optimized and quality-optimized models based on your needs
-- **Multi-Agent Design**: Create specialized agents for different data types and use a supervisor for coordination
-- **Governance Implementation**: Implement proper data access controls and policies from the start
-- **Topic-Specific Spaces**: Build Genie spaces for specific business topics with clear instructions and examples
-- **Continuous Monitoring**: Monitor agent performance in production and provide ongoing feedback

 ## Technical Architecture
 - **Powered by MLflow 3**: Automatic creation of evaluation datasets and custom judges